 Comparing Efficacy of COVID-19 Vaccines

 Effectiveness is how well a vaccine works in the real world.
-We are hopeful that vaccine effectiveness will match the efficacy seen in clinical trials, and time will tell as we see more data.
+We hope vaccine effectiveness will match the efficacy seen in clinical trials, and time will tell as we see more data.
 Effectiveness is measured by the CDC using many different methods.
 It is challenging to compare vaccine efficacy between different clinical trials, and it is not an apples-to-apples comparison.
 The Moderna and Pfizer vaccines both have a high efficacy rate of 94-95%.
 Although the Janssen vaccine’s efficacy is 66.1%, trials showed only 2 cases of COVID-19 requiring hospitalization in the vaccine group compared with 29 cases reported in the placebo group.
 There were no COVID-19 related deaths in the vaccine group and five in the placebo group.
-If vaccines can help prevent severe COVID-19 infections, hospitalizations, and deaths, it is a huge win.
+It is a huge win if vaccines can help prevent severe COVID-19 infections, hospitalizations, and deaths.

 Comparing Adverse Effects

 There is always the possibility of a severe allergic reaction with any vaccine.
 This is rare, but it does happen.
 Looking at rates of adverse effects, they are highest with the Moderna vaccine, slightly lower with Pfizer, and lowest with Janssen.
 The Janssen trial included much fewer participants than the other two vaccines.
-The takeaway is that having an adverse effect like fever, muscle soreness, nausea, or pain or swelling at the injection site is common with all vaccines.
+The takeaway is that having adverse effects like fever, muscle soreness, nausea, pain, or swelling at the injection site is common with all vaccines.

-The Pfizer and Janssen trials had events reported that were significant enough to disclose, but there is not enough information to determine a causal relationship to the vaccine.
-The Pfizer vaccine trial had 8 cases of appendicitis in the vaccine group and 4 in the placebo group.
+The Pfizer and Janssen trials reported significant events to disclose, but there is not enough information to determine a causal relationship to the vaccine.
+The Pfizer vaccine trial had 7 cases of appendicitis in the vaccine group and 4 in the placebo group.
 Janssen had more cases of blood clots in the vaccine group and four seizures in the vaccine group vs. 1 in the placebo group.
 Plus, six cases of tinnitus (ringing in your ears) in the vaccine group.
-As these trials continue and more people get these vaccines, we will hopefully see more data to establish if these outcomes result from the vaccines.
-If these are due to the vaccines, we should have better numbers in the future of the risk of experiencing these outcomes.
+We will hopefully see more data to establish if these outcomes result from the vaccines.
+If these are due to the vaccines, we should have better numbers of the risk of experiencing these outcomes in the future.

 The Research on the Safety of COVID-19 Vaccines During Pregnancy

-Because these vaccines are so new, we have limited data on their safety during pregnancy.
+Because these vaccines are relatively new, we have limited data on their safety during pregnancy.
 The initial clinical trials done to get the vaccines approved for use did not include pregnant participants.
 This is common in a lot of research.
-Some participants in the trials became pregnant after receiving the vaccine, and the CDC is monitoring these participants and tracking data.
+Some participants in the trials became pregnant after receiving the vaccine, and the CDC monitors these participants and tracking data.

-All three vaccines that currently have emergency use authorization completed studies in animals before moving to human trials.
+All three vaccines completed studies in animals before moving to human trials.
 Toxicity studies by Moderna, Pfizer, and Janssen gave animals vaccines before becoming pregnant and during pregnancy.
 There were no vaccine-related adverse effects on female fertility, fetal development, or postnatal development.
 These studies were on rabbits and rats, not humans, but it is promising that researchers found no adverse effects.

-According to ACOG, Unfounded claims linking COVID-19 vaccines to infertility have been scientifically disproven.
+According to ACOG, claims linking COVID-19 vaccines to infertility are unfounded and have no scientific evidence supporting them.
 ACOG recommends vaccination for all eligible people who may consider future pregnancy.
 The mRNA vaccines never enter the nucleus of a cell and cannot cause genetic changes to your DNA.
 If you are trying to conceive or think you may want children in the future, there is currently no evidence the vaccines would negatively affect infertility.